How to do more of what you really care aboutMy Personal

 - What am I going to do today?

-Unlike Scrum, My Personal Scrum has no rules to follow.
-My Personal Scrum consists of a few agreements to make with yourself and maybe one other person, so that you ask yourself important questions at regular intervals.
+Unlike Scrum, My Personal Agility has no rules to follow.
+My Personal Agility consists of a few agreements to make with yourself and maybe one other person, so that you ask yourself important questions at regular intervals.
 If you miss a week, it's not the end of the world.
 If you find that certain aspects don't bring you value, it's OK not do them.

-I think of My Personal Scrum as kind a gravitational force - it exerts a gentle, attractive guidance that always pulls me back to doing the right thing.
+I think of My Personal Agility as kind a gravitational force - it exerts a gentle, attractive guidance that always pulls me back to doing the right thing.

 In a nutshell:

 - You meet with your coach or manager once per week to review the last week and plan the upcoming week.

 - You discuss what's important, what's urgent, and what you want to accomplish this week

 - You visualize your goals and tasks with a Priorities Map